-We asked Cheryl Moskowitz, a regular Poets-in-Schools visitor, to reflect on poetry’s power to communicate in the classroom at this time –
+We asked Cheryl Moskowitz, a regular Poets in Schools visitor, to reflect on poetry’s power to communicate in the classroom at this time.
+We are currently carrying out both socially distanced in-person visits and digital visits.
+Find out more and book.

 ‘‘Poets can translate trauma’.
 This is the claim of poet Roger Robinson, 2019 TS Eliot Prize winner, in a recent article published in The Observer (14/6/20).